 We are a community of designers and builders at UW-Madison within the College of Engineering (CoE).
-The Makerspace facilities include 25,000 ft2 of shop and flex space with a wide range of rapid prototyping equipment.
+The Makerspace facilities include 25,000 ft2 of shop and flex space with a wide range of rapid prototyping equipment, made possible by the $22 million donation from the Grainger Foundation.
 Largely student run, the Makerspace strives to empower students by creating a community immersed in emerging technologies, focused on creating innovative products.

-The Makerspace is a part of the CoE ecosystem of fabrication facilities, which includes the Makerspace (rapid prototyping), TEAM Lab (Technical Education and Manufacturing Lab – precision machining, fee for service job-shop), and the Kohler Innovation Visualization Studio (virtual & augmented reality, 3D scanning, and data visualization).
-The CoE fabrication facilities combined are over 40,000 ft2, run by 9 professional full-time staff members and ~60 student workers.
+The Makerspace is a part of the CoE ecosystem of fabrication facilities, called the Grainger Design + Innovation Labs.
+These facilities include the Makerspace (rapid prototyping), TEAM-Lab (Technical Education and Manufacturing Lab – precision machining, fee for service job-shop), the Kohler Innovation Visualization Studio (virtual & augmented reality, 3D scanning, and data visualization), the Composites Lab, and Student Org Labs.
+The CoE fabrication facilities combined are over 40,000 ft2, run by 10 professional full-time staff members and ~60 student workers.
 Each space contains millions of dollars of high-tech equipment.
 Students can build anything here – from micro to macro and from virtual to the physical.

 The Makerspace Mission